 That’s because if the recipient’s email provider doesn’t support TLS, your message will be downgraded and delivered unencrypted in clear text.

-Google’s own data shows that 87% of email sent with Gmail is delivered unencrypted.
+Google’s own data shows that only 87% of email sent with Gmail is delivered encrypted.

 For HIPAA, 87% isn’t good enough.
 Only 100% encryption is acceptable.